CivicActions/ssp-toolkit/docs/controls/CM.md

 CivicActions tests and validates changes to the system before implementing the changes in production.
 Changes are documented as code and comments in the git source code version control system.
 Any changes made to system are first captured in a separate development branch of git that is used to create a pull request, which is reviewed for quality and security control before being merged into the master branch of the repository.

 ### CM-4: Security Impact Analysis

 > The organization analyzes changes to the information system to determine potential security impacts prior to change implementation.

 ##### CivicActions

-Security impact analysis is conducted and documented within the Change Request (CR) process described in in CM-3(b).
+Security impact analysis is conducted and documented within the Change Request (CR) process described in CM-3(b).
 All proposed configuration-controlled changes to the application are tested first in a sandboxed development environment before being pushed to a staging environment to be tested by another developer and by the Engineering team prior to final approval from CCB to move changes to the production environment.

 ### CM-5: Access Restrictions For Change